 After you are done you, now you will open your Vulcano wallet.

-If you see this when you open up your wallet, you have successfully installed the Vulcano bootstrap.
+If you see that your wallet begins syncing, you have successfully installed the Vulcano bootstrap.

-Its alright if it may take time for the wallet to finish syncing.
-If you add the peers and the bootstrap like in the guide above you will see this:
+It is alright if it takes time for the wallet to finish syncing.
+If you add the peers and the bootstrap like in the guide above your syncing should be working properly.

-When the wallet is done syncing you will know if you see this:
+When the wallet is done syncing you will know if the synchronization bar is no longer present at the bottom.

-If you click receive you can generate your own address.
+If you click receive you can generate new VULC addresses.

 When running the Vulcano wallet, it may take a long time for it to find a good connection to Nodes on the network.
 A great way to fix this issue is to download the peers.dat file here: